Effective: July 31, 2020

 - You have submitted a job application and it needs to be reviewed by our hiring team in Denver and other offices.

-Where the processing of your Personal Information is subject to EU data protection laws, you have the data subject rights as set out below.
+Where the processing of your personal data is subject to EU data protection laws, you have the data subject rights as set out below.
 If you wish to exercise any of these rights, please click here.
 In order to process your request, we will ask you to provide two valid forms of identification for verification purposes.

 The right to be informed